-- Lead Hazard Reduction Grant Program (ALN 14.905); Direct award; All project numbers.
+- Lead Hazard Reduction Grant Program (ALN 14.905)

-Criteria.
 Recipients of federal awards are required to report periodically on financial information, as specified by the 2 CFR 200 Compliance Supplement or grant agreement.
 Reported information should be supported by the entity's accounting records and subjected to an independent review and approval prior to submission in order to detect and correct any errors or omissions.
 Quarterly SF-425 reports are due no later than January 30, April 30, July 31, and October 31 for the preceding quarter.
 Additionally, HUD requires recipients that provide HUD-program benefits to individuals or families to report data on race, ethnicity and other data annually by using form HUD-27061, which must be submitted annually by January 10.

-Condition.
-During our audit procedures over the City's reporting process, we noted that the City did not submit the quarterly SF-425 reports for fiscal year by the deadlines outlined in the grant agreements.
+During the audit procedures over the City's reporting process, the auditors noted that the City did not submit the quarterly SF-425 reports for fiscal year by the deadlines outlined in the grant agreements.
 Additionally, it was noted that the City did not complete and submit the required race and ethnic data for fiscal year 2024 using form HUD-27061.
+As a result of this condition, the City did not comply fully with the reporting requirements under this federal award.
+In addition, the City was exposed to an increased risk that the reports filed could contain errors and not be detected and corrected on a timely basis.
+This finding has been resolved in the current year.